Two Evil Eyes: Filming

 Romero collaborator Tom Savini provided the special make-up and gore effects for Two Evil Eyes.
-Savini also appears briefly in "The Black Cat" episode as "the Monomaniac", a killer who rips out his victim's teeth.
+Savini also appears briefly in "The Black Cat" episode as The Monomaniac, a killer who rips out his victim's teeth.

 Two Evil Eyes was Julie Benz's first acting role and the first feature film she starred in.
-Benz appears as a teenage violin student in a few scenes in "The Black Cat" episode.
+Benz appears as teenage violin student Betty in a few scenes of "The Black Cat" segment.
 Benz's voice was dubbed in the Italian-language version of the film by Dario Argento's daughter, Asia.